Robpol86/gha_test/docs/photo_albums.rst

 .. tags:: photos

 Here are several of my random photo albums.
+As you can see, I am quite fond of taking pictures of my possessions.

 Desk Pictures
 =============